 New students participate in an orientation program prior to beginning classes.
-This program is designed to familiarize students with the policies of the school and introduce them to staff and faculty members who will play an important part in the students' academic progress.
-This Orientation may include an overview of Canvas and the student portal to help acquaint students with policies and the learning management system (LMS).
+This program is designed to acquaint students with the policies of the school and introduce them to staff and faculty members who will play an important part in the students' academic progress.